 What is an ADHD Coach?

-An ADHD coach is a “life coach” or “holistic coach” specifically trained to help adults with attention deficit hyperactivity disorder (ADHD) better manage the more practical parts of their lives very separate to the medical route but often complementary in some cases.
+Finding an adhd coach can be tricky, consider one who is specifically trained to help adults with attention deficit hyperactivity disorder (ADHD) better manage the more practical parts of their lives very separate to the medical route but often complementary in some cases.

 For example, perhaps you want to switch jobs or stop chronic disorganization and lateness, which have been hurting your marriage.
 Or perhaps your child needs help with completing the piles of homework he or she gets.
 Maybe you’re looking to better yourself all around — in areas like physical fitness, emotional growth, social skills, financial planning, and the workplace — and need guided motivation.

-The solution, in each case, may be to team up with an ADHD coach.
+The solution, in each case, may be finding an adhd coach.

 What Can Coaches Do for People With ADHD?